bolton2710/bolton2710.github.io/_posts/2025-06-01-DMC-controller.md

 \end{align}
 </div>
-The math (especially with matrices) may seem daunting, but do not be discouraged to work these out on papers (it took me almost two days to work these out myself).
+The math (especially with matrices) may seem daunting, but do not be discouraged to work these out on papers (it took me a few hours to work these out myself).

 As you'll see,
 practically solving this minimization through Eqn.
 10 is not so bad despite having many matrices.